PurdueElectricRacing/PERterpreter/README.md

   set-pin DOUT 3 HIGH;
   delay 45;
-  read-pin DIN 4 ;  // read-x would store return result in some static variable,
+  read-pin DIN 4;  // read-x would store return result in some static variable,
                   // which would then be accessible forever by EXPECT and ASSERT

-  VAR = RETVAL    // RESULT will be a reserved keyword for the global static result variable
+  VAR = RETVAL;    // RESULT will be a reserved keyword for the global static result variable

   expect RETVAL GT 6;  //
   prompt "Yo momma so fat that the tide comes in when she goes to the beach";